Are ‘medically unexplained symptoms’ really unexplained? My experience as a patient

 I barely recognise the post-exertional nature of my symptoms anymore (post-exertional exhaustion or ‘malaise’ being a hallmark of ME/CFS) – largely because I am predominantly bedbound and cannot engage in any significant activity beyond typing (a very slow process).
 Getting out of bed, getting up and down the stairs increase my symptoms but I now find this is immediate and not delayed by a couple of days.

 I don’t think I’ve missed any symptoms, but it’s surprisingly easy to do when you’ve been left to live with such a plethora of overwhelming symptoms for decades.
-I could add trauma from medical neglect and gaslighting to the list, but this will be the subject of another blog.
+I could add trauma from medical neglect and gaslighting to the list, but this would be the subject of another blog.

 I believe that some of these symptoms (ataxia cluster plus migraines with loss of vision) are a red flag for referral, yet I have had to beg and plead the NHS for decades for a neurological referral, which I have recently been granted for the first time.